syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers when drag and drop symbols from palette to drawing area
+Triggers when a symbol is dragged into diagram from symbol palette

 <table class="params">
 <thead>